quantmind/pulsar/docs/source/design.rst

 Event loop
 ~~~~~~~~~~~~~~~
-Each actor has its own instance of an :class:`pulsar.IOLoop` to perform its
+Each actor has its own :class:`IOLoop` to perform its normal operations.
-normal operations.
-The :attr:`pulsar.Actor.ioloop` is initiated just after
+The :attr:`Actor.ioloop` is initiated just after
 forking.
 Once the event loop is created, the actor add itself to
 :ref:`the event loop tasks <ioloop-tasks>`, so that it can perform